TanujaPatgar/Stepin_Movie_Ticket_Booking_System/1_Requirements/README.md

 ## 4W's and 1H

-Who:
+Who
 Theatre

-What:
+What
 As booking of movie tickets are increasing day by day the mannual management of such system becomes tedious.

-When:
+When
 When user wants to carry out the tasks quickly and this reduces lots of mannual work.

-Where:
+Where
 This issue can be seen in all the parts of theatre where there is a lot of booking,cancellation and many more actions happening in all the time.

-How:
+How
 The mannually booking, cancelling the tickes and other actions will be take more time and system needs more workers for these actions.

 ## Detail Requirements

-High Level Requirements:
+High Level Requirements

 | ID    | Description                                    |Category   | Status      |
 :----:  | :----:                                         |:----:     | :----: